Canva Design Systems: How to Set Up and Use Canva Brand Kit

 ✅ All logo variations uploaded

-✅ Brand colors saved with accurate hex codes
+✅ Brand colours saved with accurate hex codes

 ✅ 2-3 brand fonts set (headline + body + optional accent)